-There is only one Computer Technology endorsement offered within the IT masters degree program.
-It is named the Graduate K-12 Computer Technology Endorsement.
+There is only one Computer Technology endorsement offered within the IT masters degree program, the Graduate K-12 Computer Technology Endorsement.
+Specific key assessments in coursework must be completed to demonstrate that students meet these standards.
 This endorsement follows the ISTE TF standards for Technology Facilitation This endorsement is designed to prepare teachers to be effective users of technology in teaching practice of their colleagues at building and district levels.
 It is not intended to develop skills in computer repair, network maintenance or computer programming languages.